 In March 2020, the World Health Organization declared the novel coronavirus outbreak (COVID-19) to be a global pandemic.
-The extent of the ultimate impact of the pandemic on the government's operational and financial performance will depend on various developments, including the duration and spread of the outbreak and its impact on employees, vendors, and taxpayers, all of which cannot be reasonably predicted at this time.
-In addition, it may place additional demands on the government for providing emergency services to its citizens.
-While management reasonably expects the COVID-19 outbreak to negatively impact the government's financial position, changes in financial position, and, where applicable, the timing and amounts of cash flows, the related financial consequences and duration are highly uncertain.
+The extent of the ultimate impact of the pandemic on the Plan's operational and financial performance will depend on various developments, including the duration and spread of the outbreak and its impact on employees, vendors, and financial market, all of which cannot be reasonably predicted at this time.
+While management reasonably expects the COVID-19 outbreak to negatively impact the Plan's financial position, changes in financial position, and, where applicable, the timing and amounts of cash flows, the related financial consequences and duration are highly uncertain.